WingsDevelopment/wagmi-extended/README.md

 It uses an **exponential descent** followed by a **binary search**, making it optimal for locating deployment blocks with minimal RPC calls.

 Might not work on Monad network or any network where getCode doesn't work.
+(This is how Monad is designed)

 - **Exponential descent**: quickly finds a safe lower bound with no code.
 - **Binary search**: efficiently pinpoints the exact deployment block in logarithmic steps.